42Gears Support for Microsoft 365

 - There are many office mobile apps that may pose security threats or be against to compliance policies.

-In order to help organizations leverage Office 365 apps and tools, 42Gears UEM offers a viable support for O365 deployment.
-It simplifies configuration of Office 365 email and deployment of Office 365 applications on both employee-owned and corporate-owned mobile devices.
-Configuring Office 365 email is as simple as configuring a profile on the 42Gears UEM console and pushing it to a device/set of devices.
-Office 365 applications can be pushed by making use of the custom app store feature in the UEM console.
+In order to help organizations leverage Microsoft 365 apps and tools, 42Gears UEM offers a viable support for Microsoft 365 deployment.
+It simplifies configuration of Microsoft 365 email and deployment of Microsoft 365 applications on both employee-owned and corporate-owned mobile devices.
+Configuring Microsoft 365 email is as simple as configuring a profile on the 42Gears UEM console and pushing it to a device/set of devices.
+Microsoft 365 applications can be pushed by making use of the custom app store feature in the UEM console.

-How to Manage Office 365 Emails and Apps on Mobile Devices with 42Gears
+How to Manage Microsoft 365 Emails and Apps on Mobile Devices with 42Gears

 Defining and enforcing security policy framework across all emails and mobile apps are of utmost importance to IT professionals.
 42Gears UEM provides a platform to configure business mail deployments securely on business approved devices, which enables employees to access business mails from their mobile devices without compromising data security.